Dallas Cowboys: Super Bowl VI champions (1971)

 The Cowboys moved from the Cotton Bowl to Texas Stadium in week six of the 1971 season.
-Landry named Staubach as the permanent starting quarterback to start the second half of the season, and Dallas was off and running.
+Landry named Roger Staubach as the permanent starting quarterback to start the second half of the season, and Dallas was off and running.
 The Cowboys won their last seven regular season games (finishing 11–3) before dispatching the Minnesota Vikings and San Francisco 49ers in the playoffs to return to the Super Bowl.
 In Super Bowl VI, behind an MVP performance from Staubach and a then Super Bowl record 252 yards rushing, the Cowboys crushed the upstart Miami Dolphins, 24–3, to finally bury the "Next Year's Champions" stigma.

 After missing the playoffs in 1974, the team drafted well the following year, adding defensive lineman Randy White (a future Hall of Fame member) and linebacker Thomas "Hollywood" Henderson.
 The fresh influx of talent helped the Cowboys back to the playoffs in 1975 as a wild card, losing to the Pittsburgh Steelers, 21–17, in Super Bowl X.